falcucci/dicomcrop/readme.md

 # image-crop

-Image-Crop is a project used for cropping digital images.
+image-crop is a project used for cropping digital images.
 It allows for users to select a rectangular area of the image and crop it out, allowing them to resize and adjust the image as needed.

 The project has the following features: